alexey-v-paramonov/sc_website/content/en/docs/radio/description.md

 - 24 kbps: Low quality, comparable to a telephone line.

-Why Bitrate Matters for Listeners?
+Why does bitrate matter to listeners?
 Higher bitrates require faster internet connections and consume more bandwidth, which can be important for mobile users.
-Most internet radio stations provide 2–3 streaming options with different bitrates from 32 or even 24 kbps up to 320 kbps so that listeners can choose which option suits them best.
+Most internet radio stations provide two or three streaming options, with bitrates ranging from 24 or 32 kbps to 320 kbps, so listeners can choose the option that suits them best.
-Some Internet radios also support lossless audio formats like FLAC that do not have any audio compression to deliver best-in-class sound quality and consume tremendous amount of traffic at the same time.
+Some internet radio stations also support lossless audio formats such as FLAC.
+These formats deliver excellent sound quality but consume a tremendous amount of data.
 Bitrate balances audio quality and bandwidth demands.
 Stations adjust their streams to cater to diverse listener internet speeds while maintaining the best possible sound within those constraints.